-"Exercise" is a broad term for any activity that helps emergency responders plan for and practice their organizational response to an incident.
+Explain to participants that "exercise" is a broad term for any activity that helps emergency responders plan for and practice their organizational response to an incident.

-There are two types of exercises: discussion-based and operations-based.
+Say that there are two types of exercises: discussionbased and operations-based.
+First, explain the types of discussion-based exercises.

-Discussion-based Exercises
+Tabletop exercises

-- Tabletop exercises - Tabletop exercises are activities typically held in an informal setting and presented by the Facilitator to enhance general awareness, validate plans and procedures, rehearse concepts, and/or assess the types of systems needed to guide the prevention of, protection from, mitigation of, response to, and recovery from a defined incident. - This type of exercise is delivered in a low-stress environment and intended to generate discussion of various issues regarding a hypothetical, simulated emergency. - Functional exercises - Functional exercises are typically focused on exercising plans, policies, procedures, for individuals involved in management, direction, command, and control functions for disasters. - The key focus of a functional exercise is on the operational decisions made by the Incident Command Team.
-Other members of the team may be involved in the exercise, but to a lesser degree. - Once the Facilitator has presented the initial scenario, the Incident Commander (IC) and the Command Team verbally respond to the scenario and simulate assigning tasks to others on the team.
+- Tabletop exercises are activities typically held in an informal setting and presented by the Facilitator to enhance general awareness, validate plans and procedures, rehearse concepts, and/or assess the types of systems needed to guide the prevention of, protection from, mitigation of, response to, and recovery from a defined incident. - This type of exercise is delivered in a low-stress environment and intended to generate discussion of various issues regarding a hypothetical, simulated emergency. - No hands-on practice or field work is involved.